 Partial funding for the multispectral imaging required that this part of the project proceed quickly.
 These funds resulted from unfortunate circumstances.
 Ross Scaife, a well-known scholar of Digital Humanities, was a Principle Investigators (PI).
 In 2008, Ross died unexpectedly.
 Ross was the sole humanities scholar on the EDUCE grant from the National Science Foundation (IIS-0535003) called EDUCE (Enhanced Digital Unwrapping for Conservation and Exploration).
 Ross, a Classicist, had desired to digitally unroll Herculaneum scrolls reduced to near ash when Mt.
 Vesuvius erupted.
 He had solicited the help of Brent Seales, Director of the University of Kentucky's Center for Visualization and Virtual Environments, to attempt digitally unrolling Herculaneum scrolls damaged when Mt.
 Vesuvius erupted.
 After Ross's death, Brent had become stuck on the digital unwrapping and was trying to find a way to use the remaining money from the grant so as not to lose it.
 He decided to try to digitize manuscripts.
 Brent learned about my potential project with Lichfield and approached me, at first needing a backup plan because a scholar from another university with whom he was working was having difficulties finalizing an agreement for an imaging project.
 Without Ross, the grant needed a scholar like myself who had knowledge of manuscripts that warranted imaging and who could put together a digital project.
-The imaging at Lichfield Cathedral is a fitting way to honor the memory of Ross, particularly with me recently arriving to the University of Kentucky at that time.
-Ross might best be remembered at the University of Kentucky for his kind heart, generous spirit and advocacy for the Digital Humanities.
+The imaging at Lichfield Cathedral is a fitting way to honor the memory of Ross, particularly with me recently arriving to the University of Kentucky.
+Ross is best remembered at the University of Kentucky for his kind heart, generous spirit, and advocacy for the Digital Humanities.
 His memory lives on in this project.